airalab/learning-center/en/lesson_3_wallet.md

 Create `TokenEther` module using the `Aira BuilderTokenEther` -> `Create` function.
 We have discussed that in a previous lessons.
 Don't forget to include small amount of ETH for the builder fee (0.01 ETH).

-Add `TokenEther` module to the watched contracts list.
+Add the `TokenEther` module to the watched contracts list.
 Let's call it `Ether Funds`.
 You can find `TokenEhter` address in the `Aira BuilderTokenEther` -> `Latest Events`.

 Abi: